MLOps Blog

 • Train your models

-Among other tools for convenient training, the platform uses declarative pipeline configs, so you can switch between on-premise and cloud environments easily.
+Among other tools for convenient model training, the platform uses declarative pipeline configs, so you can switch between on-premise and cloud environments easily.

 • Conduct split testing